-The academic registrar of Nagenda International Academy of Art and Design (NIAAD) is hereby informing all students that have fulfilled all the requirements for the award of Diplomas and Certificates in their respective academic programmes that their graduation ceremony will take place on Friday, November 26, 2021 at the school starting at 9:00am prompt. this will be the institution’s 7th graduation ceremony.
+The academic registrar of Nagenda International Academy of Art and Design (NIAAD) is hereby informing all students that have fulfilled all the requirements for the award of Diplomas and Certificates in their respective academic programmes that their graduation ceremony will take place on Friday, March 24, 2023 at the school starting at 9:00am prompt.
+This will be the institution’s 8th graduation ceremony.

-The ceremony will be held physically under strict adherence to covid-19 SOPs and only two (2) people (either the parents or guardians) will be invited from every graduand’s household to limit the number of people attending the function.
+The ceremony will be held physically and only two (2) visitors (either the parents or guardians) will be invited from every graduand’s household to regulate the number of people attending the function.

-All graduands are requested to liaise with the finance office to ensure full clearance of any fees balances and also pay the graduation fees in full before picking their gowns and booklet. contact the finance & administration desk on 0776381365 (Whatsup) / 0756381365 to have this sorted as soon as possible.
+All graduands are requested to liaise with the finance office to ensure full clearance of any fees balances and also pay the graduation fees by the 10th of March in full before picking their gowns and booklet. contact the finance & administration desk on 0776381365/0709612240/0751653360 to have this sorted as soon as possible.

 The amount of fees is ugx170,000 (payable directly at the finance desk or at the registry ). this amount will cover the transcript, certificate, graduation gown, convocation, graduation booklet, stickers & invitation card.

 The Art exhibition titled COLLECTION will open at Seyna Art Gallery on 6th March 2020.
 The exhibition is curated by a Dutch sculptor Cornelis Rijken.